Pylons/pyramid/docs/narr/views.rst

 The above example returns a *dictionary* from the view callable.
-A dictionary does not implement the :term:`WebOb` response interface, so without special configuration, this example would fail.
-However, since a ``renderer`` is associated with the view callable through its view configuration (in this case, using a ``renderer`` argument passed to :func:`repoze.bfg.bfg_view`), if the view does *not* return a Response object, the renderer will attempt to convert the result of the view to a response on the developer's behalf.
+A dictionary does not implement the :term:`WebOb` response interface, so you might believe that this example would fail.
+However, since a ``renderer`` is associated with the view callable through its :term:`view configuration` (in this case, using a ``renderer`` argument passed to :func:`repoze.bfg.view.bfg_view`), if the view does *not* return a Response object, the renderer will attempt to convert the result of the view to a response on the developer's behalf.
 Of course, if no renderer is associated with a view's configuration, returning anything except an object which implements the WebOb Response interface will result in an error.
 And, if a renderer *is* used, whatever is returned by the view must be compatible with the particular kind of renderer used, or an error may occur during view invocation.
+One exception exists: it is *always* OK to return a WebOb Response object, even when a ``renderer`` is configured.
+If a view callable returns a response object from a view that is configured with a renderer, the renderer is bypassed entirely.

 Various types of renderers exist, including serialization renderers and renderers which use templating systems.
 See also